quicwg/base-drafts/draft-ietf-quic-tls.md

 hexadecimal notation.
 Future versions of QUIC SHOULD generate a new salt value, thus ensuring that the keys are different for each version of QUIC.
-This prevents a middlebox that only recognizes one version of QUIC from seeing or modifying the contents of Initial packets from future versions.
+This prevents a middlebox that only recognizes one version of QUIC from seeing or modifying the contents of packets from future versions.

 The HKDF-Expand-Label function defined in TLS 1.3 MUST be used for Initial packets even where the TLS versions offered do not include TLS 1.3.